Breadstick-Productions/calamarch/README.md

 Then, install `amdvlk` and `lib32-amdvlk`

+If you're using intel graphics, install `vulkan-intel` and `lib32-vulkan-intel`

+It is always good to install the 32-bit packages too (WINE requires them)

 **Wifi not working**

 Use USB tethering with your phone and install the correct drivers.
 Broadcom drivers are already installed as part of the package.

+**My step-by-step problem solving for WINE problems (Lutris edition)**

+- First, I enable/disable DXVK
+- Then, I enable/disable NVIDIA prime offload settings
+- Also, if you're using a laptop with two GPUs, switch the NVIDIA and use that as default
+- If all else fails, I search the web for solution
+- For last resort, I submit an issue on GitHub or forums.
 # Picture(s)
 ![image](https://user-images.githubusercontent.com/95167946/194882012-24f8f209-5673-4369-8d95-606a7cadff9f.png)